 You will need a controller that connects the data from your computer into the data your lights can work with.

-There are two controller companies I would recommend…
+There are a three controller companies I would recommend…

 Falcon Controllers - www.pixelcontroller.com